louisfynn/Uptimer/README.md

 - /monitor total - Show all projects
 - /invite - Get the bot's invite link
 - /ping - Check bot's ping
-- /help - shows help menu for commands
+- /help - shows the list of commands!
 - /first-message - Get the First Message in a Channel.
 - /meme - sends an epic meme.
-- /stats - show the current statistics of the bot
+- /stats - show the current statistics of the bot.
+- /role add - Manage roles of the server or members.

   </br>

   <br>